-- 80% of local economy is driven by Tourism.
+- 80% of the local economy is driven by Tourism.
 Almost every business appears to promote tourism and selling related services.
-You need not walk more than dozen steps to find a place to book tourism related service.
+You need not walk more than a dozen steps to find a place to book tourism related service.
 Local folks are super friendly, and we found the place to very safe 24 hours a day.

 - Bali gives a feel of Goa, Ooti, Munnar, Kerala but lot more cleaner, quieter, and cosmopolitan, few unique travel experiences, while being easy on the wallet

 - Bali’s central mountains include several peaks over 2,000 meters in elevation and active volcanoes such as Mount Batur, the volcano which we are supposed to scale for morning sunrise camp, and had to drop off due to impending eruption of Mount Agung (3000m), which known as the “mother mountain”.
 Mt Agung is an active volcano rated as one of the world’s most likely sites for a massive eruption within the next 100 years.
-This is one started making noise on the day we started to Bali, and started spewing smoke on the day we landed.
+This is one started making noise on the day we started to Bali and started spewing smoke on the day we landed.
 We took a leap of faith and did not cancel our trip, as Batur is 80 miles away from Kuta where we camped, which is now called as island’s cultural center

 - We booked our trip via Trip Factory (found via Google Search), as they responded to our online price quote within 15 minutes of our query.
 They did pretty well in terms of pricing and customer service.
-However, I recommend not using any travel service, especially Bali, as it will give maximum facility in terms of planning our day per our personal theme.
+However, I recommend not using any travel service, especially Bali, as it will give maximum flexibility in terms of planning our day per our personal theme.
 Most packed tours have fixed itinerary and can’t be changed so easily.
-We had best fun, doing things, outside the standard itinerary
+We had the best fun, doing things, outside the standard itinerary

 - We rented Bikes (Scooty) in Bali, which made our trips to shopping, restaurants, and movies, quite effortless and fun.
-Taxi rides in Bali can take really long time, given the small roads and lots of traffic.
+Taxi rides in Bali can take a really long time, given the small roads and lots of traffic.
 Given that, we have explored food in really popular joints, and some of them were located in small streets, where taxis won’t make it, bike rental was a big plus.
 Here is some GoPro footage shot, en-route to lunch at an Italian place and returning back to the hotel.
-Highlights of 30 minutes drive has been compressed to 60-second footage.
+Highlights of 30 minutes drive have been compressed to the 60-second footage.

 - Entire world cuisine is at your doorstep in Bali.
-Though we are vegetarians, we had plenty of options to explore good food at great prices and locations with great ambience and service.
-We have used Google maps and various food blogs to find coolest places to dine around us
+Though we are vegetarians, we had plenty of options to explore good food at great prices and locations with great ambiance and service.
+We have used Google maps and various food blogs to find the coolest places to dine around us